January 2020 Book Releases

 This Vicious Cure

 I have thoroughly enjoyed the other books in this series so far!
 This is the third and final instalment of The Mortal Coil trilogy.
 It is a fantastic dystopian series with kick ass characters, interesting genetic tech and a lot of fast-paced action.
 The series begins with a race against time for geneticists to develop a cure against a devastating virus that threatens humanity.
 I won’t say anything about where book three begins in case you haven’t followed the series but you can check out the synopsis via the Goodreads link above.
 I can’t wait to find out how this series ends!
 If you like YA dystopia then this is a great series to pick up!

 Now we venture to my contemporary pick of the month.
 The synopsis really gripped me as the story focuses on a girl, Muir, who has grown up in foster care “And if she’s learned one thing, it is to Pack.
 Light.”
 Muir only has one year left in the foster care system and doesn’t want to develop attachments at this late stage.
 She wants to finally feel like she is free but things don’t always go to plan though.
 As someone who has considered becoming a foster carer and plans to adopt in the future, this is going to be a very interesting read for me.

-Which books are you looking forward to reading this month?
+Which January 2020 book releases are you looking forward to reading?
 Let me know below!